Trump confirms 'Islamic State' leader al-Baghdadi killed in US operation | DW | 27.10.2019

 'Last moments in utter fear'

-US special forces were able to capture critical material about the organization, including information about their origins and future plans, according to Trump.
+US soldiers were able to capture critical material about the organization, including information about their origins and future plans, according to Trump.

 Trump said US intelligence knew about his whereabouts for "a couple of weeks."